Use source control integration

-Source control allows you to keep your runbooks in your Automation account are up-to-date with your scripts in your GitHub or Azure Dev Ops source control repository.
+Source control integration in Azure Automation supports single-direction synchronization from your source control repository.
+Source control allows you to keep your runbooks in your Automation account up to date with scripts in your GitHub or Azure Repos source control repository.
 This feature makes it easy to promote code that has been tested in your development environment to your production Automation account.

 Configure source control

 This section tells how to configure source control for your Automation account.
 You can use either the Azure portal or PowerShell.

 Use this procedure to configure source control using the Azure portal.